glencoesoftware/raw2ometiff/README.md

 By default, LZW compression will be used in the OME-TIFF file.
 The compression can be changed using the `--compression` option.
 Tile compression is performed in parallel.
 The number of workers can be changed using the `--max_workers` option.

-If working with zarr pyramids, libblosc (https://github.com/Blosc/c-blosc) version 1.9.0 or later must be installed separately.
-The native libraries are not packaged with any relevant jars.
-See also note in n5-zarr readme (https://github.com/saalfeldlab/n5-zarr/blob/0.0.2-beta/README.md)

 Areas to improve
 ================